Easy blueberry cobbler is made with juicy blueberries and a buttery golden topping for a simple homemade dessert that’s perfect all summer long.

 - Pour the mixture into the baking dish.

-- Next, make the topping by whisking together the flour, one cup of sugar, baking powder, and salt in a medium bowl,
+- Make the topping by whisking together the flour, one cup of sugar, baking powder, and salt in a medium bowl,

-- Then, cut the butter into pieces and blend them into the flour mixture until small crumbles form.
+- Cut the butter into pieces and blend it into the flour mixture until small crumbles form.

 - Slowly stir in the milk.